 Jacquelyn Stevenson (Jackie) is an active woman full of joy.
 At age 61 she always has a happy disposition and feels that “life is good!”
 Sitting on the front pew of the food pantry at Living Hope Church you would never know she has difficulties providing for herself and is disabled.
 Food stamps do not provide enough support to feed her the entire month.
 She views the services provided by the food pantry as a blessing.
 “I am grateful for whatever products I receive; Even if I received potatoes and croissants that would be great.”
 She believes that people who receive products from the food pantry and The Foodbank should “give thanks for what they give you.”
-Originally, she heard about the food pantry from former coworkers, one whom runs and organizes the food pantry.
+Originally, she heard about the food pantry from former coworkers.
+One of these coworkers runs and organizes the food pantry.
 As a woman of strong faith and conviction she feels blessed and believes in touching people’s lives in a positive way and “hopes people see Christ in me.”

 Individuals such as Jackie who benefit from the food they receive from the food pantry are very thankful.
 The food pantry provides them with encouragement and inspiration.
 The kindness they receive from those working in the pantry is seen on the smiling faces of those that volunteer to serve those in our community.
 Seniors aged 60 and over are particularly vulnerable to health implications of food security compared to other adult age groups.
 Your donations help ensure that elderly individuals such as Jackie don’t have to worry about not having food to eat.